Marine estate management strategy

 - Improving water quality and reducing litter

-- Sustainable coastal use and development for healthy habitats
+- Delivering healthy coastal habitats with sustainable use and development

-- Protecting the cultural values of the marine estate
+- Protecting the Aboriginal cultural values of the marine estate

 - Enabling safe and sustainable boating